Skip to content

 Introduction

 Packaging is a critical aspect of pharmaceutical manufacturing, ensuring product safety, stability, and compliance with Good Manufacturing Practices (GMP).
 However, non-conformities in packaging processes, materials, or labeling can lead to significant compliance risks, product recalls, and compromised patient safety.
 A robust Corrective and Preventive Action (CAPA) framework provides an effective mechanism for identifying and addressing these issues.
-This guide outlines how CAPA can be used to correct GMP non-conformities in packaging and prevent
+This guide outlines how CAPA can be used to correct GMP non-conformities in packaging and prevent their recurrence.

 Why Addressing Packaging Non-Conformities is Essential